In: Money Talk, Selling, Success,

 Do you want fries with that?

 Do you want almonds with that?

-Do you want to pre-order Unf*ckwithable Woman while you’re already checking out?
-(See my check out form here.)
+Do you want to buy this other thing while you’re already checking out?

 So often, we think we have to be pushy, naggy, launch-happy sales people, but the truth is, the best selling never feels like selling—it feels like a favor.